Fiona Hill, a nobody to Trump and Putin, saw into them both

 Fiona Hill, a nobody to Trump and Putin, saw into them bothNew

 WASHINGTON (AP) — Fiona Hill was Donald Trump’s Russia adviser and a central figure in his first presidential impeachment.
-She now has a book out detailing her White House experiences.
-She tells The Associated Press that Trump had no interest in her Russia expertise and widely disdained his principal advisers across the board.
-But while he ignored her in meetings, once mistaking her for a secretary, she was paying attention to him.
-Her book avoids the focus on scandal of other Trump-era, tell-all books, offering instead a more sober and thus perhaps more alarming portrait of the 45th president.
+Hill now has a book out detailing her White House experiences.
+Hill tells The Associated Press that Trump had no interest in her Russia expertise and widely disdained his principal advisers across the board.
+But while Trump ignored Hill in meetings, once mistaking her for a secretary, she was paying attention to him.
+Hill’s book avoids the focus on scandal of other Trump-era, tell-all books, offering instead a more sober and thus perhaps more alarming portrait of the 45th president.